88-degrees/Book-of-Changes/appendix02s2.md

 1. 'The evil attached to the deep desire for long continuance (in the subject of the first line)' arises from the deep seeking for it at the commencement (of things).

-2. 'All occasion for repentance on the part of the subject of the second NINE, (undivided,), disappears:' -- he can abide long in the due mean.
+2. 'All occasion for repentance on the part of the subject of the second `NINE`, (undivided,), disappears:' -- he can abide long in the due mean.

 3. 'He does not continuously maintain his virtue:' -- nowhere will he be borne with.